sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 might be useful in any project.

 The simplest way to build an object, is to use `create` static method.
 This allows as to create fully filled object with randomly generated data.
-Only thing is to provide type class as method parameter and Insatancio will do the magic for
+Only thing is to provide type class as method parameter and Instancio will do the magic for
 us:

 ```groovy